one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - DRM simply does not work on an iGPU only Hackintosh
   - Wake on lid open (you have to press a key to wake)
-  - Have had reports of the Core i3 model waking to a black screen after sleep requiring a restart
+  - Have had reports of some models having trouble with booting the initial installation and waking to a black screen after sleep requiring a restart

 ### To Do:
-  - Put a config togther that is confirmed to work with i3 model.
-I don't have this model so hopefully the community can help out!
+  - Figure out what is causing graphics issues and wake from sleep issues with some devices (only confirmed to affect some i3s for now but may affect some i5s as well).
+I don't personally have a device with this issue so hopefully the community can figure this one out!

 #